sunnysidedenver/regis_msds_practicum2/README.md

 A random forest regression and classifier were chosen given their simplicity and typically superior performance other machine learning algorithms, like descision trees and linear regressions.

 The model was run twice.
 The first time it was run with the predictand being the number of fires.
-This yielded a very high RMSE.
+This yielded a very high mean absolute error, which can be seen in the first plot below.

-So, in order to improve the model output I binned the number of into 4 numerical categories, shown below.
+So, in order to improve the model output I binned the number of into 4 numerical categories, also shown below.
 Then I ran a random forest classifier.

 - A few fires (1) = 0-3